 More than three months into the ban, waste exporters are still scrambling for an alternative to China, experts told CNBC.

 Different ideas have been thrown out: The European Union said it's mulling a tax on plastics usage, the U.K. was looking to divert some of its trash to Southeast Asia, and the U.S. asked China to lift its ban, according to media reports.
 But none of those suggestions are long-term solutions to the new global order in waste management, experts said.

-The U.S., the U.K., the EU and Japan were among those that exported most of their waste to China.
+The U.S., the U.K., the EU and were among those that exported most of their waste to China.

 For those four refuse exporters, "China's ban on importing waste means cutting down their main channel to dispose [that] waste, which has brought them unexpected problems in a short time," said Neil Wang, greater China president for consultancy Frost and Sullivan.

 "They haven't come up with some effective solutions in a short term.
 Major waste exporters are still trying to struggle a way out," he added.

 China was the dumping ground for more than half of the world's trash before the ban and, at its peak, was importing almost 9 million metric tons of plastic scrap a year, according to Greenpeace.

 The country started importing waste in the 1980s to fuel a growing manufacturing sector.
 It grew a whole waste processing and recycling industry, but improper handling of trash and a lack of effective supervision turned the country into a major polluter.

 China, now the second-largest economy in the world, has been doubling down on efforts to clean up its air, water and land.
 Under President Xi Jinping, the country has shuttered tens of thousands of factories that contributed pollution, pushed for greater use of renewable energy and became a green finance giant.